Women in Game Design At RIT

 The lack of programming education in high schools geared toward girls in particular is a huge reason for this gender disparity.
-In a high school computer-aided design class on Long Island,
+In a high school computer-aided design class on Long Island, Tigue stated that she was one girl out of 25 total students.
+Jackie’s initial interest began with digital art classes in high school, where she learned Adobe Illustrator and Photoshop.

 McGraw credits her success and equality to peers with her involvement with the Computer Science House since her first year.
 Two older male classmates took her under their wing to teach her the ropes of programming and developed a sense of protectiveness towards her.
 In her perception, this was not due to her gender, but more to her lack of programming knowledge, and they wanted to make sure she would be able to keep up.
 However, she thinks a male in this same situation would have been thrown out more on his own to learn for himself.

 Despite the many feelings of camaraderie and equality, McGraw stated that “It’s easy to get pushed around if you’re quiet.”
+It is often assumed with group projects that girls want to be involved in the design aspect and not the programming.

 Given the scattered few females in the program, there are often clashes.
 There are rarely more than five females in any given class.